karlfloersch/tmux.conf/README.md

 ## Installation
 1. Clone the repo with `git clone https://github.com/karlfloersch/tmux.conf.git ~/.tmux/`
 2. Make a symlink to the tmux.conf file with `ln ~/.tmux/tmux.conf ~/.tmux.conf`
 3. Run tmux!
 You're good to go!
+The config file lives in ~/.tmux/tmux.conf, so edit that or the symlink to it for further customization.

 Feel free to git pull if you feel like getting my updated changes